Menu

 snipara_remember({

-content: "All API responses must include a 'success' boolean field",
+text: "All API responses must include a 'success' boolean field",

 type: "decision",